 But the researchers also believe that some of the decline in breast cancer diagnosis rates is because more women are not getting regular screening mammograms and so are not being diagnosed in a timely way.
 This makes it seem as if breast cancer rates are falling more than they really are, which is something everyone should be concerned about.

-The ACS report also points out that African American women are not experiencing the declines in breast cancer death rates seen in women of other races.
-Research suggests that one of the major reasons for this difference is that breast cancers in African American women are biologically different than breast cancers in white women.
-This can mean that breast cancers in African American women are more aggressive cancers that are harder to treat.
+The ACS report also points out that Black women are not experiencing the declines in breast cancer death rates seen in women of other races.
+Research suggests that one of the major reasons for this difference is that breast cancers in Black women are biologically different than breast cancers in white women.
+This can mean that breast cancers in Black women are more aggressive cancers that are harder to treat.

 It's encouraging that breast cancer diagnosis and death rates continue to decline.
 Allow that good news to motive you to do all you can to minimize your breast cancer risk.
 A healthy diet, regular exercise, and avoiding alcohol and tobacco are good places to start.
 And there is NO excuse for not performing breast self-exam and not having regular mammograms.
 It's YOUR health and YOUR future and YOU deserve the best.